After latest school shooting, Democratic lawmakers slam GOP for inaction on gun control

 Breaking News Emails

-“This has been going on too long in our country—too many years, too many decades now.
-We grieve for the terrible loss of life and send our love and support to everyone affected by this absolutely horrific attack,” the president said in brief remarks at the White House.
+“This has been going on too long in our country — too many years, too many decades now.
+We grieve for the terrible loss of life and send our love and support to everyone affected by this absolutely horrific attack,” Trump said in brief remarks at the White House.
 "We're with you in this tragic hour, and we will be with you forever."

-The president said his administration would do “everything in our power” to protect students and keep guns out of the hands of dangerous individuals, but critics blasted him for not legislating gun control.
+The president said his administration would do “everything in our power” to protect students and keep guns out of the hands of dangerous individuals.

+Texas Gov. Greg Abbott also called for action, while stressing the need to protect the Second Amendment.

+"We need to do more than just pray for the victims and their families.
+It's time in Texas that we take action.
+To step up and make sure this tragedy is never repeated ever again in the history of the state of Texas," Abbott said.

 Randi Weingarten, the president of the American Federation of Teachers, the nation’s second largest teachers’ union, paused for a moment during a panel she was participating in at a Democratic women’s event in Washington to announce the news she had just received about the shooting.

-“Thoughts and prayers are not enough,” she said, noting that dealing with shootings has become an unfortunately common part her members’ duties.
+"Thoughts and prayers are not enough," she said, adding that dealing with shootings has become too-frequent part her members' duties.

+Secretary of Education Betsy DeVos, meanwhile, highlighted the federal commission on school safety that Trump convened in the wake of Parkland.